 - 2 bell peppers

-In a pan, add the chicken with some olive oil, onion and spices, cook for 8 minutes.
+In a pan, add the chicken with some form healthy oil, onion and spices, cook for 8 minutes.
 Add peppers and chopped tomatoes, bring to a boil and cook for a further 15 minutes.
 To assemble, place in a wrap with salsa, homemade guacamole and sour cream.

 Another family favourite is nachos, and you will be correct in saying that there is pretty much nothing healthy about nachos… however if you are smart with your ingredients you can actually create a well rounded dish.
 Swap out the nacho chips for thinly sliced potato.
 Roast these for 40 minutes until crisp.
 Then the key to making these nachos healthier is making your own toppings.
 A simple guacamole can be made with a mashed avocado, lime juice, chilli and coriander.
 Salsa can be made by mixing chopped tomatoes, onion and garlic.
 Top your nachos and serve with a side salad and voila!